Tree City USA

 Every year, applications are available until the last week of March and trees are distributed in early April as weather and nursery conditions permit.

-Applications will be available on the WVDOF website form December through March.
+Applications will be available on the WVDOF website from December through March.

 This program is a joint effort between the West Virginia Division of Forestry, West Virginia Division of Natural Resources, the West Virginia Division of Highways and the Turnpike Authority.
 The program is made possible by donations from Toyota Motor Manufacturing of West Virginia.